 Scope

 This draft Recommendation addresses an overview for User Interface for Face-to-Face Speech Translation Service considering Human Factors and Ergonomics.
 It describes the features, general requirements and functionality of user interface for speech translation in the face-to-face situation.

+It also describes evaluation requirements and methods that will evaluate face-to-face speech translation service on how well the service reflects human factors and ergonomics such as usability point of view.
+The evaluation requirements and methods also covers accessibility features.

 The scope is focused on the features of user interface for usability in terms of Human Factors and Ergonomics of face-to-face speech translation that can be used among the users of many different languages.

 [TBD]

 References